 Have you ever wanted to create end to end tests for your app, but just can't find the time to get those tests working.
 Well, I have tried several frameworks from Cypress, to Selenium.
 I have always felt like this technology ought to be made simple.
-Just recently after taking another look at Selenium, I found the IDE to be very easy to use in order to quickly create scripts that could be improved by hand later.
-Here is a very simple example.
+Just recently after taking another look at Selenium,

 First I installed the Chrome Selenium extension.